Skip to content

 What’s it about?

-This is primary literature, pure and simple; it’s great to see raw data underpin (and potentially change) dosing guidelines that sometimes can appear murky and opaque.
-The subsequent challenge is that the paper is quite meaty and mathematically dense; clinicians who aren’t up to speed with their pharmacokinetics might be challenged to wade through the data.
-(For a reminder about these values and what they mean, I read the paper in concert with this diagram and my copy of Don Birkett’s Pharmacokinetics Made Easy.)
+This is primary literature, pure and simple.
+It’s great to see raw data underpin (and potentially change) guidelines that can appear murky.
+The subsequent challenge is that this paper is quite meaty and mathematically dense.
+Clinicians who aren’t up to speed with their pharmacokinetics might be challenged to wade through the data.

 Why does it matter?